mpalourdio/MpaCustomDoctrineHydrator/README.md

 MpaCustomDoctrineHydrator
 =========================

-Helps you deal with Doctrine Module Hydrator and date / datetime columns regarding Locale etc.
+Module that helps you deal with dates for DoctrineModule & ZF2 : filtering, hydration, Locale etc.

 Requirements
 ============